slowproj/slowdash/docs/SlowHDL.md

         self.a <= self.b
         self.b <= self.a
 ```
-Here the contents of the variables `self.a` and `self.b` are swapped on every clock cycle, in contrast to the software-like behavior where the contents of both the variables become 'B'.
+In this example, the contents of `self.a` and `self.b` are swapped on every clock cycle.
+If this were standard Python assignment in a single pass (software-like behavior), both variables would simply end up with the value 'B' instead.

 # Construct